 Asheville Community Yoga has become a melting pot where people from different socioeconomic backgrounds, cultures and ages come together to practice.
 We see students, seniors, servers, bartenders, doctors, attorneys and accountants, among others, showing up and practicing next to each other.

 The state-of-the-art center is equipped with everything you’ll need for your practice, from mats and blankets to heated hardwood floors and a serene atmosphere.
 Upon first entering the center, many people comment on its beauty and describe their time here as a “mini-retreat.”

-In recent years, Asheville Community Yoga has grown from one person offering free yoga classes two nights a week, to a community of nearly 10,000 members with a team of close to 60 teachers, board of directors and staff members offering up to 15 classes daily, special community events, wellness workshops, monthly service projects, student immersion programs and teacher trainings.
+In recent years, Asheville Community Yoga has grown from one person offering free yoga classes two nights a week, to a community of over 16,000 members with a team of close to 60 teachers, board of directors and staff members offering up to 15 classes daily, special community events, wellness workshops, monthly service projects, student immersion programs and teacher trainings.

 Future plans for Asheville Community Yoga include outreach to local schools, hospitals and rehabilitation centers, low-cost childcare, healthy eating and cooking classes and support groups.
 The center strives to be a demonstration of what service is and encourages its members to get involved.